brookshelley/brookshelley/content/books.md

 ## 2021 {#2021}

+**The Galaxy and the Ground Within** -- Becky Chambers

+A fantastic final volume in the Wayfarers series.
+I loved the look at imperialism, racism, and many assumptions we make about each other regularly.
+This book does a lot with a closed setting, and was a page-turner.

 **Yokohama Station SF** — Yuba Isukari

 I guess this is a light novel, which means it lived up to my expectations of being plot and idea-rich, without much character development or interiority.
 This was made into a manga already, and I've heard there could be an anime adaptation, and I think it will work well in that medium.
 An easy read with some fun scenes.